Applications for the 2020 Intensive are now open!

 For the last seven years, Sundance Institute and Women In Film have been working together to address the most challenging obstacles facing women filmmakers at structural and project-based levels.
 Accessing capital remains elusive for even seasoned creators, and our research has shown that women continue to deal with particular gendered biases that make it harder to secure financing.

-Held over two days, Women In Film Financing Intensive is designed to help approximately 12 filmmaking teams (6 narrative and 6 documentary) advance a front-burner project to the next stage of financing success.
-Over two days, filmmaking teams will participate in the following events: small group workshops focused on both pitching and financing strategy, an evening panel with financing experts, and one-on-one meetings with potential financiers and partners
+Held April 27–28, 2020, Women In Film Financing Intensive is designed to help approximately 12 filmmaking teams (6 narrative and 6 documentary) advance a front-burner project to the next stage of financing success.
+Over two days, filmmaking teams will participate in the following events: small group workshops focused on both pitching and financing strategy, an evening panel with financing experts, and one-on-one meetings with potential financiers and partners.

 The goal of this Intensive is for filmmakers who are actively seeking financing to walk away with stronger presentations as well as actionable, strategic steps to advance their projects to the next stage, and a chance to meet with potential partners.